shane0/shane0.github.io/docs/tldr.md

 tags:
   - delusion
   - tldr
+  - mahayana
+  - yogacara
+  - theravada
+  - dzogchen
 ---
 # tldr

+## mahayana and yogacara

+- the best summary I know of
+- might help to first understand some [basics](basics.md)

 <iframe width="835" height="470" src="https://www.youtube.com/embed/2RavAQoqxOY" title="Primordial confusion" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## theravada

+- meditation isn't taking a break sitting on a pillow with incense and chimes
+- it's a lifetime training to effortlessly train the mind
+- to prevent it from weakening so not a moment of life or opportunity passes you by unnoticed

 <iframe width="639" height="501" src="https://www.youtube.com/embed/VMceJtKxuNg" title="Part time Buddha" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## zen

+- aimlessness is easily misunderstood, a good comparison is a human & a rose
+- a rose is beautiful and perfect, there is no reason for it try to to be "better than a rose"
+- the same can be said for a human, we can simply be happy without having to compete, or compulsively "achieve more"
+- that said you are free to do whatever you want of course, the question is are your [motivation and intentions](karma.md) pure?

+<iframe width="819" height="461" src="https://www.youtube.com/embed/8T-Z1WoFXkk" title="Zazen is Good for Nothing" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## dzogchen

 <iframe width="835" height="470" src="https://www.youtube.com/embed/zxdO9SQW3jQ" title="Urgyen Rinpoche   How to rest in non dual, non conceptual awareness" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>